mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 #### `large_payload`

-This optional parameter specifies how the masking filter should treat payloads larger than `16MB`.
+This optional parameter specifies how the masking filter should treat payloads larger than `16MB`, that is, payloads that are delivered in multiple MySQL protocol packets.

-The values that can be used are `ignore`, which means that values in such payloads are not masked, and `abort`, which means that if such payloads are encountered then the connection is closed.
+The values that can be used are `ignore`, which means that columns in such payloads are not masked, and `abort`, which means that if such payloads are encountered, the client connection is closed.
 The default is `abort`.

 Note that the aborting behaviour is applied only to resultsets that